Honda Accord Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Honda Accord Hybrid are $1,268 annually including full coverage.
-Comprehensive insurance costs an estimated $258, collision insurance costs $484, and liability costs around $390.
-Liability-only coverage costs as low as $438 a year, and high-risk coverage costs $2,758 or more.
-Teenage drivers cost the most to insure at up to $4,770 a year.
+Average auto insurance rates for a Honda Accord Hybrid are $1,268 annually with full coverage.
+Comprehensive insurance costs on average $258, collision costs $484, and liability costs around $390.
+A policy with just liability insurance costs as low as $438 a year, with coverage for high-risk drivers costing $2,758 or more.
+Teenage drivers receive the highest rates at $4,770 a year or more.

 Average premium for full coverage: $1,268

-Estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 U.S. states and for all Accord Hybrid models.
+Prices include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all U.S. states and for different Accord Hybrid trim levels.

-Where you live can have significant affects on the price of auto insurance.
-More rural locations are shown to have fewer comprehensive and collision claims than densely populated cities.
-The example below illustrates how rural and urban location affects insurance prices.
+Where you live can have significant affects on auto insurance rates.
+Rural areas tend to have fewer collision claims than densely populated cities.

-The examples above highlight why everyone should compare prices for a targeted area and their own personal driving habits, instead of using average rates.
+These examples demonstrate why anyone shopping for car insurance should compare prices based on a specific location and their own personal driving habits, instead of using average rates.

 Use the form below to get customized rates for your location.